Watch Dogs: Legion: Source leak

-In 2020, Legion's 560 GB source was reportedly leaked by hackers on the Dark Web.
+In 2020, 560 GB of Legion's development tools and assets were reportedly leaked by hackers on the Dark Web.

 Release

 Watch Dogs: Legion was teased by Ubisoft via Twitter on 5 June 2019, before its announcement at E3 2019.
 The game was initially scheduled for release on 6 March 2020, with the Windows versions being exclusive titles for the Epic Games Store over a year-long period, but Ubisoft delayed the launch in October 2019.
 By July 2020, they announced during their "Ubisoft Forward" event, that the game would be released on 29 October 2020, for Microsoft Windows, PlayStation 4, Stadia, Windows, and Xbox One.
 Release dates for versions of the game for PlayStation 5 and Xbox Series X/S, unveiled during this same announcement, were made over the course of September and October: the Series X/S version was announced as a launch title for the platform after Microsoft confirmed the console's launch date for 10 November 2020; while the PlayStation 5 version was confirmed to release as a digital launch title on 12 November, with a physical copy on 24 November.
-A version for Amazon Luna was officially announced on 29 October, and released on 23 November.
+A version for Amazon Luna was officially announced on 29 October, and was made available on 23 November.

 In January 2020, BBC reporter Marc Cieslak conducted an interview with Hocking about the game for Click, which, in a world's first, involved using the studio's motion capture software to allow it to take place within the virtual setting of the game.